Coy-Z/MRI_Segmentation/README.md

 Navier-Stokes Problem.
 See https://mpj1001.user.srcf.net/MJ_Flow_MRI.html for more details on the full project.

 To dive deeper into this sub-project, we use a combined Weighted Cross-Entropy and Focal-Tversky Loss to train the FCN.
 These choices of loss functions allow us to preferentially target accurate positive (foreground) prediction, since the training data tends to sparse (majority background).

 One of the largest difficulties of this project is the lack of quality pre-segmented data.
-To overcome this, we use two base scans (pre-segmented using traditional techniques).
+To overcome this, we use a level set method to generate artificial data.
+The process is described
-One of the Carotid, and one of the Aorta.
-These are then warped using varying sine fields, producing high-quality artificial data to train the model on.
-Some demonstrative slices are shown below.
+below:

+1. Use analytical methods or pre-written packages to generate a seed SDF.
+In this repo, I have written classes for tubes and circles.
+New seed geometries can be used by parsing the new SDF into the utils.data_gen_utils.SDF_MRI base class initialization.
+2. Generate a speed field and modulate it with random functions.
+3. Apply the speed field to the seed SDFs to perturb the geometry, forming a new SDF.
+4. Apply an activation to the SDF with noise for the magnitude replica.
+5. Apply a np.where() method for the binary mask.

+We reserve real segmented MRI data for the validation set.

 ![Aorta](images/aorta.png)
 *Figure 1: This is a slice of the Aorta density scan.*